roman-milk/roman-milk.github.io/a-family-affair-16.md

+===

- ****** A Family Affair ****** byJust_Plain_Bob© Finding that out changed everything.
+Finding that out changed everything.
 To hell with holding to my vows.
 All thoughts of Laura left my mind.
 To hell with Billy and Beth.
 I didn't give a rat's ass if they did find out about my having sex with Annie.
 I flat out asked Annie if she had dressed to entice me and she smiled and said she had so I asked her why we were wasting time talking when there was a bed close at hand.

  I finished for the third time and was catching my breath before getting up and going home to confront Beth with my new found information when Annie asked me if I had ever done anal.
 I told her that I never had because Beth wouldn't allow it.